Interlisp/Interlisp.github.io/content/en/software/using-medley/cl-using.md

 ### LISP-2

-Like Common Lisp but unlike Scheme, Interlisp is a LISP-2 language.
-This means, in part, that the namespace for variables is separate from the namespace for functions.
+Like Common Lisp but unlike Scheme, Interlisp is a LISP-2 language. aThis means, in part, that the namespace for variables is separate from the namespace for functions.
 For example, in Interlisp and Common Lisp, you can simultaneously have a variable named `ABC` and a function named `ABC` that are unrelated.